ericparker144/LetsPark/README.md

 # LetsPark

-This repo contains the source code for a mobile application developed during my time working with Dr. Mehdi Kargar with the University of Windsor’s Outstanding Scholars program.
+This repo contains the source code for a mobile application developed during my time working with Dr. Mehdi Kargar as part of the University of Windsor’s Outstanding Scholars program.

-The application is developed using Apache Cordova with the Ionic framework, and consumes the REST API that can be found in my “LetsParkServer” repository.
+The application was developed using Apache Cordova with the Ionic framework, and consumes the REST API that can be found in my “LetsParkServer” repository.